AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/software_components.rst

 Transit
 ~~~~~~~

-For now the only transit-related capability of AequilibraE is to import GTFS
+For now, the only transit-related capability of AequilibraE is to import GTFS
 into SQLite/Spatialite.
-The results of this import is NOT integrated with the
+The results of this import are NOT integrated with the
 AequilibraE project.

 ..
 Usage examples can be found on :ref:`example_usage_transit`.